 Identified opportunities for maximum impact for future DFAT’s investment with a focus on Asia-Pacific

-We were commissioned by the Australian Government Department of Foreign Affairs and Trade (DFAT) to develop an evaluation of Australia’s successful $40 million investment in Product Development Partnerships (PDPs) from 2013 to 2018, and recommend options for impactful DFAT investments in the future.
-Specific focus was on PDPs which represent the leading therapeutics and diagnostics PDPs in the TB and malaria space globally, with FIND involved in other disease areas as well.
-PDPs included were The Foundation for Innovative New Diagnostics (FIND) for the development of better diagnostic tools and tests for TB and Malaria; Medicines for Malaria Venture (MMV) for the development of antimalarial medicines; and The Global Alliance for TB Drug Development (TB Alliance) for the development of new TB drugs and regimens, including for drug-resistant TB.
+We were commissioned by the Australian Government Department of Foreign Affairs and Trade (DFAT) to develop an evaluation of Australia’s successful $40 million investment in Product Development Partnerships (PDPs) from 2013 to 2018 and recommend options for impactful DFAT investments in the future.
+Specific focus was on PDPs which represent the leading therapeutics and diagnostics PDPs in the tuberculosis (TB) and malaria space globally, with FIND involved in other disease areas as well.
+PDPs included were the Foundation for Innovative New Diagnostics (FIND) for the development of better diagnostic tools and tests for TB and malaria; Medicines for Malaria Venture (MMV) for the development of antimalarial medicines; and the Global Alliance for TB Drug Development (TB Alliance) for the development of new TB drugs and regimens including for drug-resistant TB.

-The evaluation findings were then used to guide and design DFAT’s future PDP investment strategy by applying a broader health and development lens.
-Evaluation methodology involved mapping and triangulation of data from a literature review; document review; website review; and key informant interviews with over 20 individual key informants identified across four stakeholder groups relevant to PDPs – Donors, Australian Researchers, Industry, and all key PDPs representatives.
+Evaluation findings were then used to guide and design DFAT’s future PDP investment strategy by applying a broader health and development lens.
+Evaluation methodology involved mapping and triangulation of data from a literature review, document review, website review and key informant interviews with over 20 individual key informants identified across four stakeholder groups relevant to PDPs – donors, Australian researchers, industry and all key PDP’s representatives.
 Key criteria for the mapping and evaluation included PDP’s performance in meeting investment outputs and outcomes and an assessment of the investment according to the Australian Aid Policy’s four investment tests of pursuing national interest and extending Australia’s influence; impact on promoting growth and reducing poverty; Australia’s value-add and leverage (including working with Australian research institutions); and making performance count.
-These tests include the goals of the Health for Development Strategy which sit under the Australian Aid Policy, and align well with DFAT’s new Regional Health Security Initiative.
-Standard OECD DAC evaluation criteria including relevance, effectiveness, efficiency and sustainability were also assessed, in addition to governance.
+These tests include the goals of the Health for Development Strategy which sit under the Australian Aid Policy and align well with DFAT’s new Regional Health Security Initiative.
+Standard OECD DAC evaluation criteria including relevance, effectiveness, efficiency and sustainability were also assessed in addition to governance.